Day #11: Exploring Christchurch

 is

-a special exhibition developed and operated by Canterbury Museum that tells stories from the Canterbury earthquakes.
+a special exhibition, developed and operated by Canterbury Museum, that tells stories from the Canterbury earthquakes.
 It first opened in Cashel Mall, Christchurch, in February 2013 and moved to 299 Durham Street North in September 2017.
-The exhibition leads visitors through the first shake of 4 September 2010, the destruction and rescue efforts of 22 February 2011, through to the clean-up and rebuild.
+The exhibition leads visitors through the first shake of September 2010, the destruction and rescue efforts of 22 February 2011, through to the clean-up and rebuild.
 It includes displays and interactives suitable for all ages, allowing visitors to learn about the science behind the quakes and understand the phenomenon of liquefaction.
-Below is a video of the Quake Museum by its parent company, Canterbury Museum.
+Below is a video of the Quake Museum by its parent company, Canterbury Museum, as well as a short photo gallery from the Quake Museum.

 Quake City by Canterbury Museum